Skip navigation

 Many older adults take multiple medicines.
 This can lead to medicine or drug interactions.
 Be sure to talk with each provider about the medicines being taken.
 Some interactions can cause unwanted or serious side-effects.
 These are the different interactions that can occur:

-• Drug-food interactions - Certain foods can cause some medicines not to work as well.
+• Medicine-food interactions - Certain foods can cause some medicines not to work as well.
 For example, you should avoid taking the blood thinner (anticoagulant) warfarin (Coumadin, Jantoven) with foods high in vitamin K, such as kale.
-If you can't avoid this, then eat a consistent amount to minimize adverse effects.
+Talk to your provider If you can't avoid this.

 Some medicines also may worsen certain health conditions in older adults.
-For example, NSAIDs (non-steroidal anti-inflammatory drugs such as ibuprofen and naproxen) may increase the chance of fluid buildup and worsen heart failure symptoms.
+For example, non-steroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen and naproxen) may increase the chance of fluid buildup and worsen heart failure symptoms.

 TALK WITH YOUR LOVED ONE'S PHARMACIST